eranshmueli/eranshmueli.github.io/content/ponder/the-persecutor-of-the-icc/index.md

 ---
-title: "The persecutor of the ICC:"
+title: "The Persecutor of the ICC"
 date: 2020-09-12
 tags: ["Persecution"]
 author: "Eran Shmuëli"